cassiussa/openshift-custom-builder/README.md

 }
 ```

-An example YAML of a custom build strategy:
+An example YAML of a custom build strategy, using `DOCKER_FILE_PATH` to specify the name of the Dockerfile (similar to `dockerfilePath` when using `dockerStrategy`:

 ```yaml
   strategy: